sdematteo/listen-notifications/README.md

 ## In order to use this example you will need to:

 - create an application (http://developers.mercadolibre.com/application-manager/), and configure a notification_callback_url
-- deploy this example where MELI can notify your app about the events previously mentioned, ex: http://www.heroku.com/
+- deploy this example where MELI can notify your app about the events previously mentioned, ex: http://www.heroku.com/, Procfile is included
 - a user that accept your app, and yes, YOU can be that first user, executing this POST